-Israel-Hamas War in Israel
+War in Israel

-On October 7, 2023, the State of Israel, where the Company's research and development and other operations are primarily based, suffered a surprise attack by hostile forces from Gaza, which led to ongoing military operations and armed conflicts in the declaration by Gaza Strip.
-It continues to evolve and has since spread to northern Israel of the "Iron Swords" and threatens to spread to other Middle Eastern countries including Lebanon and Iran.
-These military operation.
-This military operation operations and related activities are on-going as of the filing date of this Quarterly Report on Form 10-Q.
+On October 7, 2023, the State of Israel, where the Company's research and development and other operations are primarily based, suffered a surprise attack by hostile forces from Gaza, which led to ongoing military operations and armed conflicts in the Gaza Strip.
+It continues to evolve and has since spread to northern Israel and threatens to spread to other Middle Eastern countries including Lebanon and Iran.
+These military operations and related activities are on-going as of the filing date of this Quarterly Report on Form 10-Q.